Day 3 of #YSJ10DoT: Following People

 1. ‘Celebrity’ academics and media dons – Following well-known people and commentators in academia, particularly in the field of Education, will give you some ideas of how to build your profile and impact, as well as offering commentary on education policy, news on developments in Higher Education, access to their own network of followers and interesting material to retweet to your followers.
 You could follow Education researchers such as Tara Brabazon or academics such as Athene Donald or Mary Beard, who both write on academia more broadly.
 Other potentially interesting twitterers include Phil Race, Gilly Salmon, and Howard Rheingold.

 2. Professional Bodies – For updates about events, news, policy, or funding opportunities, your professional body will be very useful.
-Try some educational bodies, for example ALDinHE, Staff and Educational Developers Association, NACADA or the Higher Education Academy, or search for your occupation’s professional body, for example, ACCA or the College of Occupational Therapists.
+Try for example ALDinHE, Staff and Educational Developers Association, NACADA or the Higher Education Academy.

-4. Academic and Professional Press – Education press such as @TimesHigherEd, @gdnHigherEd or Research Information will give you access to news stories which may interest you or your followers.
+4. Academic and Professional Press – Education press such as @TimesHigherEd or @gdnHigherEd will give you access to news stories which may interest you or your followers.
 You could also try YSJ Press Office.
 Following their journalists too might be a way to hear about interesting stories or even raise your own profile in the press.
-Many academic journals or publishers also have their own Twitter accounts which are useful for updates on calls for contributions or new contents, for example, Palgrave Journals.
-Search for the ones relevant to you!
+Many journals also have their own Twitter accounts which are useful for updates on calls for contributions or new contents.

 5. Other Academics – Building up a network of other academics on Twitter is a fantastic way to support your work – whether it’s sharing every-day practice, building a Personal Learning Network or debating approaches around a particular subject area.
 Search for people you know to see if they have a Twitter account.
 Search by name or by keyword, or import contacts from your LinkedIn account or email.
 You can use our YSJ Tweeps list to find out who else is using Twitter at YSJ.